siliconcompiler/siliconcompiler/docs/reference_manual/predef_modules/pdks.rst

 Pre-Defined PDKs
 ==================

-The following are examples are pre-built :ref:`pdks <pdk>` that come with SiliconCompiler which you can use for your own builds.
+The following are examples are pre-built :ref:`pdks <dev_pdks>` that come with SiliconCompiler which you can use for your own builds.

 .. rst-class:: page-break